htacg/tidy-html5/README/MESSAGES.md

 First assign the message a key value.
 This is done in `tidyenum.h`, in one of the two enumerations that are listed there.

- 1. `tidyMessageCodes` - starts with the value `tidyMessageCodes_first = 500`, and it must be first.
-These are messages that appear in Tidy's report list, the list that's emitted telling you what Tidy did to your code. **However** don't modify this enum directly.
+ 1. `tidyStrings` - starts with the value `TIDYSTRINGS_FIRST = 500`, and it must be first.
+This is the list of all strings available in Tidy with the exception of strings provided by other enumerations. **However** don't modify this enum directly.
 You'll modify a preprocessor macro instead.

- 2. `tidyMessagesMisc` - starts with the value `tidyMessagesMisc_first = tidyMessageCodes_last`.
-These are messages that are emitted that tell you general information, such as further advice.
+ 2. `TidyOptionId` - You probably won't need this unless you're adding new options, and there's another readme for that.

+ 3. `TidyConfigCategory` - You probably won't need this, either, unless you're adding a whole new category for options.

+ 4. `TidyReportLevel` - And you probably won't need this, either.

 All enum values are only ever used by name within **libTidy** (and incidentally, should only ever be used by name in your client applications; never trust the value!), so feel free to enter new strings wherever they make the most sense.
-There are already existing categories (marked by comments), or feel free to create a new category if that's best.

-As mentioned above, `tidyMessageCodes` messaged must be defined in one of the existing macros named like `FOREACH_...(FN)`, such as `FOREACH_MSG_ENTITIES(FN)`.
+As mentioned above, `tidyStrings` messages must be defined in one of the existing macros named like `FOREACH_...(FN)`, such as `FOREACH_DIALOG_MSG(FN)`.
 These macros ensure that another data structure used for localization and key lookup is updated automatically any time strings are added or removed, thus limiting the possibility of developer error.

 ## Step 1

 So in this case I want to add 3 warning messages: `BAD_SURROGATE_PAIR`, `BAD_SURROGATE_TAIL`, and `BAD_SURROGATE_LEAD`.
-Because these are error messages, they belong in the `tidyErrorCodes` enum, and they fit into nicely into the macro beginning `FOREACH_MSG_ENCODING(FN)`.
+Because these are error messages, they belong in the `tidyStrings` enum, and they fit into nicely into the macro beginning `FOREACH_DIALOG_MSG(FN)`.
+Please look at the comments for the category which indicates which output routine is used to generate the error, and keep this list in order!

 ## Step 2